 The home inspector should also make notes about each problem as it relates to safety, major, and minor defects as well as which items need to be replaced, and which need to be repaired.
 Additionally, all items that are suitable should be closely monitored after the home buyer moves in.

 The first step towards purchasing your dream home is a call to the offices of Jeff Barchi.
-You can speak directly to a qualified real estate agent about the property you have in mind, why you think it may need a home inspection, and how to get the repairs done after the results are delivered.
+You can speak directly to a qualified real estate agent in Fountain Hills about the property you have in mind, why you think it may need a home inspection, and how to get the repairs done after the results are delivered.
 Call today!